MonkieeBoi/paxism/README.md

 4. Finally press any key to show all the previous information and the stronghold coords in the nether.
 Since one chunk, no f3+c axis isn't very accurate it is expected that the calculated will differ however you should be pretty close
+5. After the check screen you can press esc or q to quit or press any key to restart with a new stronghold